telerik/maui-docs/controls/dataform/grouping/overview.md

 <snippet id='dataform-grouping-from-xaml'/>

-where the `local` points to the namespace where the `EditorsViewModel` is defined.
+Note that `local` in the snippet above points to the namespace where the `EditorsViewModel` is defined.

 And the business model used: